Skip to main content

 • Music and/or TV options

-There’s no hard and fast rule for a deluxe room size but they are usually bigger than your average hotel room.
-With the name ‘luxury’ or ‘deluxe’ in the title, guests will also expect a higher level of service.
+There’s no hard and fast rule for a luxury room size, but they are usually bigger than your average hotel room.
+With the name ‘luxury’in the title, guests will also expect a higher level of service.

 There are many different types of hotel suites including: